In praise of the colour blue

 White-winged dove, photographed near Tucson, Arizona.
 (Photo copyright © by Kaj Halberg)

 The gorgeous waterlilies (Nymphaea) are a genus of about 50 species, widespread around the world.
-The generic name is derived from the Greek nymphe (’nymph’).
+The generic name is derived from Ancient Greek nymphe (’nymph’).
 According to legend, a water-living nymph was deeply in love with the powerful hero Heracles (in Latin called Hercules), who, however, did not return her love.
 She languished and died, and from her body rose the beautiful waterlily.

 The blue waterlily (Nymphaea caerulea), often popularly called Nile lotus or sacred blue lily-of-the-Nile, is distributed in most of eastern Africa, from Egypt southwards to South Africa.